sirateek/ta-assistant-cli/.github/PULL_REQUEST_TEMPLATE.md

 \_Replace this paragraph with a description of what you are removing in this pr.

-## Related Issues

-\_Replace this paragraph with a list of issues related to this PR.

 ## Tests

 I added the following tests: